 No words could describe my joy and feelings as I composed and pressed the shutter to capture this amazing spectacle of mist, rain and sunlight.
 I knew I had witnessed a very rare occurrence, a morning that will never leave me.

-Mam Tor and Curbar are both featured, along with 150 other Peak District locations in the forthcoming Photographing The Peak District by Chris Gilbert and Mick Ryan available at the beginning of August.
+Mam Tor and Curbar are both featured, along with 150 other Peak District locations in the forthcoming Photographing The Peak District by Chris Gilbert and Mick Ryan available late beginning of August.

 RRP is £27.95, but until publication you can order signed copies with free shipping in the UK for £20.